fullstack-storyteller/Practice/DotNetCore/_2_aspnetcore_project_file_analysis.md

 ## Note

-The content of the video series you follwed for learning .Net Core was for .Net Core 2.2 but while learning .Net Core 3.1 came out.
+The content of the video series you followed for learning .Net Core was for .Net Core 2.2 but while learning .Net Core 3.1 came out.
 So you may not see all the elements in your project file.